thisisnsh/aithing/README.md

 - No One Click Integrations
 - Move Tabs Up
 - No Markdown Select
+- No Black Box

 ------------------------

 Satursday
+- Improve Context
+    - Setting to capture entire screen on @this
+    - Or allow to capture the portion

 - Add Privacy Policy
 - Add Terms of Use
 - Update documentation for Sarah & David